Road Trip: Oregon Coast

 Your next stop is at the Hobbit Trail near Washburne State Park.
 Parking is limited along the road, but if you're able to find a spot, this is a fun, easy hike.
 The short trail winds through damp, mossy woods that feel like an enchanted forest from a fairy tale before magically opening onto a wide, flat beach.

 Finally, continue to the highest point on the Oregon Coast at Cape Perpetua Scenic Area, where the forest meets the sea.
 Stop by the Visitor Center and learn about the 26 miles of trails with awe-inspiring ocean views, or look over the ocean and try to spot migrating whales.
-The easy 0.6 (41.8 km) walk on the trail from the visitor center will lead you to tidepools and Thor's Well, a natural spouting horn where you can watch ocean waves crash upward and then disappear through a hole in the rocky shoreline, as if sucked down a bathtub drain.
-Though easy to access, make sure to follow beach safety guidelines and avoid walking out onto the rocks, where the tide can change quickly.
+The easy 0.6 (41.8 km) walk on the trail from the visitor center will lead you to tidepools.
+When near the ocean make sure to follow beach safety guidelines and avoid walking out onto the rocks, where the tide can change quickly.
 Never turn your back on the ocean and remember that even if a rock or sandy area looks dry, a powerful sneaker wave could surprise you there.
 Instead, relax and watch from the viewing platform as you take in the awesome display of the wild Pacific coastline.

 From the Visitor Center parking lot, you can also drive to the very top of Cape Perpetua to an overlook with breathtaking views, picnic tables and some steep hiking paths.
 Gaze as the tiny ribbon of a road and vast ocean ripple across the horizon below you.